 9. Advantages of FinTech

 FinTech has leveled up the business arena with all the technology advancements it could offer.
 It has raised the bar by allowing all the users to access all digital services.
-The services were previously only available only to the selected users like the rich or those of a specific economic status.
-Technology and data have made it simpler and less expensive to provide financial advice to the public, which means that something that was previously only available to those with a particular asset level is now available to anybody.
+The services were previously only available to the selected users like the rich or those of a specific economic status.
+Technology and data have made it simpler and less expensive to provide financial advice to the public, which means that something that was previously only available to a particular asset level is now available to everyone.
 Certain advantages of FinTech empowers you with benefits such as

 - It offers a better and streamlined financial system